davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-02-azure-arc-enabled-servers-service-level-proxy-configuration-on-linux.md

 ## Default configuration

-By default, when we specify a proxy server during the Azure Arc agent installation in a Linux Server, there's a utility which handles all these requestes, which is `azcmagent_proxy, as below:
+By default, when we specify a proxy server during the Azure Arc agent installation in a Linux Server, there's a utility which handles all these requests, which is `azcmagent_proxy`, as below:

 ```bash
 dcruz@vmlx02:~$ sudo azcmagent_proxy